tataraba/simplesite/docs/03_Chapter_3.md

 > Note: You don't always have to send the database response directly to the template.
 A lot of times, you may want to do some processing within the FastAPI method before returning anything to the template.
 Look at the `routes.py` file in the repo, and notice the specific route for the catalog page.
 There are functions defined within this route that are then passed directly to the template!

-Once you have the hang of it, you're ready to move on to Chapter 4.
+Once you're comfortable with this server-side web app, you may be ready to add some 🎇pizzaz🎇.
+If that's you, then you're ready to move to [Chapter 4](https://github.com/tataraba/simplesite/blob/main/docs/04_Chapter_4.md).